ok2awk/src/_misc/names.md

 ```

-Note that classes have at least one argument for the object, typically called `i` (analogous to `self` or `this` in other OO languages).
+Note that classes have at least one argument for the object, which must be called `i` (analogous to `self` or `this` in other OO languages).
 Classes intialize the contents of the object `i`.

 Subclasses include the call `isa(Superclass(i))`.
 The last argument is optitional.